 Garden Design With Statice

 Along with roses and lilies, statice plants are an essential element of the cutting garden.
-Statice flowers are very desirable as filler plants for bouquets, because they are delicate-looking yet long lasting in the vase.
+Statice flowers are very desirable as filler plants for bouquets because they are delicate-looking yet long-lasting in the vase.
 Statice flowers are one of the few flowers that look almost as beautiful dry as they do fresh, making them a craft favorite.
 Be sure not to plant dwarf varieties if you plan to use the flowers in bouquets or crafts, as long stems are important for flower arranging.

 Statice plants favor the same growing conditions as globe amaranth, which is another easy to grow and dry flower for crafters.
-You can also pair statice with the money plant Lunaria biennis, which offers intriguing textural contrast with its ethereal translucent seed pods that resemble coins.
+You can also pair statice with the money plant Lunaria biennis, which offers an intriguing textural contrast with its ethereal translucent seed pods that resemble coins.

 - Fortress series: Thin stems and vivid colors sold individually or as a mix